2007 UEFA Intertoto Cup: Second leg

 Oțelul Galați won 3–0 on aggregate.

 Cherno More Varna won 7–0 on aggregate.

 Hajduk Kula won 5–2 on aggregate.

 Trabzonspor won 10–0 on aggregate.

 2–2 on aggregate, Gloria Bistriţa won in penalty shootout.

 1–1 on aggregate, Dacia Chișinău won in penalty shootout.

 Rubin Kazan won 5–0 on aggregate.

 Rapid Wien won 3–2 on aggregate.

-Chornomorets Odessa won 6–2 on aggregate.
+Chornomorets Odesa won 6–2 on aggregate.

 Tobol won 3–1 on aggregate.

 3–3 on aggregate, AaB won on away goals rule.

 Gent won 6–0 on aggregate.

 Hammarby won 2–1 on aggregate.

 1 This match was played at Koševo Stadium in Sarajevo because FK Slavija's ground in Istočno Sarajevo does not meet UEFA standards.

 2 This match was played at Skopje City Stadium in Skopje because FK Makedonija's ground in Skopje does not meet UEFA standards.

 3 This match was played at Naftex Stadium in Burgas because PFC Cherno More Varna's ground in Varna doesn't meet UEFA standards.

 4 This match was played at Marakana in Belgrade because Hajduk's ground in Kula doesn't meet UEFA standards.

 5 This match was played at Pohjola Stadion in Vantaa because Honka Espoo's ground in Espoo does not meet UEFA standards.

-6 This match was awarded to Vėtra 3–0 after match was abandoned due to Legia fans invading the pitch at the first leg.
+6 This match was awarded to Vėtra 3–0 after match was abandoned due to a riot caused by Legia hooligans invading the pitch at the first leg.
 UEFA has expelled Legia from Intertoto Cup 2007 and banned the club from one future European season should they qualify again within the next five years.

 7 This match was played at Linfield F.C.'s Windsor Park in Belfast because Cliftonville F.C.'s ground does not meet UEFA standards.

 8 This match was played at Råsunda in Solna because Hammarby's ground does not meet UEFA standards.